 Voles are herbivores, preferring to feast on plant materials such as grasses, seeds, and bulbs.
 They construct shallow burrows and runways in grassy areas, creating a network of intricate tunnels just beneath the surface.
 These burrows serve as their homes and provide protection from predators.

-Moles, on the other hand, are insectivores with a carnivorous diet.
+Lawn moles, on the other hand, are insectivores with a carnivorous diet.
 They have a voracious appetite for insects, earthworms, and small invertebrates.
 Their primary objective is to create extensive underground tunnels, using their powerful front claws to burrow through soil.
 Moles are solitary creatures and tend to have larger tunnel systems compared to voles.

 Habitat Preferences: